SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

                 msgVpn: spring-codelab
 ```

-Positive
+> aside positive
-: Note that Spring Cloud Stream performs [Content Type Negotiation](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream.html#content-type-management) between each function so you could have a String output from one function and a POJO going into another as long as the framework knows how to deal with the Message Conversion.
+> Note that Spring Cloud Stream performs [Content Type Negotiation](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream.html#content-type-management) between each function so you could have a String output from one function and a POJO going into another as long as the framework knows how to deal with the Message Conversion.
 Read more about that in the [Reference Guide](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream.html#content-type-management).

 ✅ We now have our function all wired up so go ahead and stop the app and restart it.